 Richard signed the Portsmouth Compact in 1639, becoming a founder of the Colony of Rhode Island and Providence Plantations.
 Maxson family members dedicated a new stone commemorating Richard’s presence at the new colony.
 A ceremony at Founders Brook Park in Portsmouth was held with Richard’s descendants and representatives of the Order of Founders and Patriots of America, May 24, 2009.

 *There is a Jewish Maxson line in the USA as well, with records found so far going back to Daniel, whose father was K. Marxsohn, born Koenigstadt, Hessen and mother was Julie Kahn, born Ginsheim (sp?) [on] Rhine.

 Individuals with an interest in Richard Maxson’s legacy are invited to join the Maxson Family Association.
 Use the MFA-membership form.
 Attend the Next Maxson Family Reunion (watch this space!).

 About the Website

-This website will be enhanced with more information organized by topic in the coming months.
+This website will be enhanced with more information over time.
 Suggestions and submissions are welcome; contact the Webmaster.
 Initial categories include Maxson History, Reunions, Newsletters, Commemorations, Places, Social Network and Contacts.